 You may also be interested in the clubs page.

 During the week the Dance Department runs a number of lunchtime and after school clubs such as Tap, Ballet, Key Stage 3, Street Dance, Reflex, Rebound and Ivo Dance Companies.
 Please refer to our clubs timetable page for more information.
 Every November the department produces our annual performance of Ivolution, a dance show held at the Burgess Hall where dancers from every year group, clubs, and BTEC courses perform to live audiences.
 The department also holds a smaller performance during the spring term in the school’s main hall.
-The department has recently added a new charity event, “Dance Dash” in which Year 11 students create a dance to perform as many times as possible in as many locations as possible during one day, all in aid of Sport/Comic Relief.
+The department has recently added a new charity event, “Dance Dash” in which Year 11 students create a dance to perform as many times as possible in as many locations as possible during one day, all in aid of charity fundraising.
 Our students regularly perform in events at DanceEast in Ipswich, watch live performances on trips, lead dance activities at local primary schools and participate in workshops led by visiting professional dance artists.

 Drama and Theatre Studies